SUSE-Enceladus/keg/doc/source/recipes_basics.rst

   to generate :file:`config.kiwi` instead of using the internal XML generator.

-Source Data Format and Processing
+Source data format and processing
 ---------------------------------

 This section contains some general information about how `keg` handles its